suquark/leaderbot/docs/source/index.rst

 The package provides several statistical models (see :ref:`API reference <api>` for details).
-In the example below, we use :class:`leaderbot.Davidson` class to build a model.
+In the example below, we use :class:`leaderbot.models.Davidson` class to build a model.
 However, working with other models is similar.

 Create and Train a Model
 ------------------------